-An extrinsic reward is also directly related to job performance of the employees but it is necessary that employees receive reward every time they accomplish the task.
+An extrinsic reward is also directly related to the job performance of the employees but it is not necessary that employees receive a reward every time they accomplish a task.
 It depends upon the policy of the company.

 There are various ways a company can choose to reward its employees.
 Some examples of extrinsic rewards are:

 A company can design good payment for the employees as the reward for contributing their precious time and energy in achieving the organization’s goal.
 A good payment is motivational and is a major factor that affects job satisfaction.

 Bonus or commission

 When a company earns profit due to the effort of an individual or group of employees, the company should appreciate their contribution by giving them additional payment as a bonus or commission.
 Financial rewards are always known to have received more value from the employees.